-When it comes to relocating to Rotterdam for an international exchange program or to taking part in one of many professional business opportunities, the possibilities are endless.
+When it comes to relocating to Rotterdam for an international exchange programme or to taking part in one of many professional business opportunities, the possibilities are endless.
 You’ll be studying at one of Europe’s renowned universities or maybe taking up an internship at an exciting new company, along with meeting new people and discovering all of Rotterdam’s unique neighborhoods and fun things to do.

 Exploring Rotterdam in your free time should definitely be at the top of your list of things to do when you arrive, but you’ll need to know the basics about where to live in Rotterdam before you even begin your search for housing.
 Which areas are close to the university or the business district?
 Do some neighborhoods have more convenient links to public transportation than others?
 And with the Netherlands’ many new business incentives, which areas are hubs for startups?
 What about fitting housing costs into your strictly prepared budget?